Videosex: 1982–1992

 In March 1985, Videosex released their second album, Lacrimae Christi (Latin for Christ's Tears).
 The title track was a version of a piece by German composer Carl Bohm.
 The album featured Bijelo Dugme keyboardist Laza Ristovski as guest.
-Lacrimae Christi introduced jazz elements in the band's sound.
+Lacrimae Christi introduced jazz elements into the band's sound.
 The songs "Sivi dan" ("Gloomy Day") and noir-inspired "Tko je zgazio gospođu mjesec" ("Who Ran Over Mrs. Moon") became nationwide hits.
-After the release of the album, Nina Sever left the band.
-During the year, Rupel took part in the YU Rock Misija project, a Yugoslav contribution to Live Aid, singing in the song "Za Milion Godina", and Videosex performed on the corresponding charity concert held at the Red Star Stadium in Belgrade.
+The album also featured the song "Pejd' ga pogledat, Anja" ("Go See Him, Anja"), originally written for Otroci Socializma by their frontman Brane Bitenc under the title "Pejd' ga pogledat, Brane" ("Go See Him, Brane").
+After the release of the album, Nina Sever left the band, and was replaced by Andrija Pušić (formerly of Na Lepem Prijazni) and Otroci Socializma).
+During the year, Rupel took part in the YU Rock Misija project, a Yugoslav contribution to Live Aid, singing in the song "Za milion godina", and Videosex performed on the corresponding charity concert held at the Red Star Stadium in Belgrade.

 After the suggestion of Lačni Franz leader Zoran Predin, the band recorded the mini-album Svet je zopet mlad (The World Is Young Again) with covers of evergreens of the Slovene 1960s pop scene.
-The recording featured drummer Dadi Krašnar (of Miladojka Youneed), keyboardist Andrija Pušić (formerly of Na Lepem Prijazni) and the RTV Ljubljana Dance Orchestra.
-The album was released in 1987, and brought the hits "Orion" (originally performed by Katja Levstik), "Vozi me vlak v daljave" ("The Train Takes Me Far Away", originally performed by Beti Jurković) and "Zemlja pleše" ("The Earth Is Dancing").
+The recording featured drummer Dadi Krašnar (of Miladojka Youneed) and the RTV Ljubljana Dance Orchestra.
+The album was released in 1987, and brought the hits "Orion" (originally performed by Katja Levstik), "Vozi me vlak v daljave" ("The Train Takes Me Far Away", originally performed by Beti Jurković) and "Zemlja pleše" ("The Earth Is Dancing", originally performed by Marijana Deržaj).
 In 1987, Rupel starred in Franci Slak's films The Felons, and in 1988, she made a guest appearance on the Laibach album Let It Be, singing lead vocals in their version of "Across the Universe", also appearing in the song video directed by Boris Miljković and Branko Dimitrijević and aired on MTV.

 In 1988, Nina Sever returned to the band, but Križaj stopped being a permanent member, continuing to work with the group in studio only.
 In 1990, Rupel cooperated with Laibach once again, appearing on the EP Sympathy for the Devil, singing lead vocals in one of Laibach's versions of "Sympathy for the Devil".
 In 1991, the band released their last studio album, Ljubi in sovraži (Love and Hate).
-The album recording featured numerous guest musicians: Dadi Krašnar, Andrija Pušić, drummer Ratko Divjak, bass guitarist Jani Hace, guitarist and percussionist Boris Romih, saxophonist Mario Marolt, and others.
+The album recording featured numerous guest musicians: Andrija Pušić, Dadi Krašnar, drummer Ratko Divjak (formerly of Time and September), bass guitarist Jani Hace, guitarist and percussionist Boris Romih (formerly of Begnagrad), saxophonist Mario Marolt, and others.
+Part of the album lyrics were taken from an anthology of world children's poetry.
 A year after the album release, the band ended their activity.